CMMC Level 2 Certification Checklist

 - Generating reports that support on-demand analysis and provide compliance evidence

-Configuration management requires businesses have to establish and maintain baseline configurations.
-These include monitoring user-installed software identifying deviations from established configuration settings, and any trackling any changes in organization’s systems.
+Configuration management requires businesses to establish and maintain baseline configurations.
+These include monitoring user-installed software, identifying deviations from established configuration settings, and tracking any changes in the organization’s systems.
 The compliance requirements include:

-- Blacklisting Shadow IT - software installed without the approval of IT team
+- Blacklisting Shadow IT - software installed without the approval of the IT team

 - Documenting all suspicious access attempts

-- Cnfiguring systems to provide only essential capabilities
+- Configuring systems to provide only essential capabilities

 - Implement MFA